 From Tung Chung

 To get to Cheung Sha Beach from Tung Chung, take bus number 11 from the Tung Chung Town Centre to Cheung Sha Ha Tsuen.

-Parking is limited next to the beach.
-In case you plan to drive, keep that in mind.
+In case you plan to drive, parking is limited next to the beach.
+Keep that in mind.

 Hong Kong’s Longest Beach

 Here’s a quick tour of the beach from the sky.